 There will also be the chance for students to use their knowledge to create their own media products using professional level software and equipment in a choice of media such as film or radio, digital publishing or web design.

-GCSE grade 4 or above in English Language, English Literature or GCSE grade C in Media Studies (if taken).
+GCSE grade 4 in English Language or English Literature or GCSE grade C in Media Studies (if taken).